 Most candidal infections are of the skin and mucous membranes, but invasive candidiasis is common among immunosuppressed patients and can be life threatening.
-Systemic candidiasis is see Fungi.
-Vulvovaginal candidiasis is see Candidal Vaginitis.
+Systemic candidiasis is discussed in Fungi.
+Vulvovaginal candidiasis is discussed in Candidal Vaginitis.

 Candida is a group of about 150 yeast species.
 C. albicans is responsible for about 70 to 80% of all candidal infections.
 Other significant species include C. glabrata,C. tropicalis,C. krusei, and C. dubliniensis.

 Candida is a ubiquitous yeast that resides harmlessly on skin and mucous membranes until dampness, heat, and impaired local and systemic defenses provide a fertile environment for it to grow.
 Risk factors for candidiasis include